-Prior to commissioning and wiring to the immersion heaters, check all the control circuitry and main circuit connections are tight, using the appropriate tools.
+Prior to commissioning and wiring to the immersion heaters, check all the control circuitry and that main circuit connections are tight, using the appropriate tools.
 Remove all loose items from inside the panel and other items that may be fastened to the cables.

 The equipment must be connected to a suitable power supply in accordance with local regulations and the wiring diagram supplied.
-For units supplied without a factory fitted control panel the installer must ensure that thermostat maximum current is not exceeded.
-In most cases this will mean using suitable contactors to send power to the electric immersion heater elements.
+For units supplied without a factory fitted control panel, the installer must ensure that the thermostat maximum current is not exceeded.